Architecture photography is a challenging area of photography that demands skill and experience.

 Software such as Photoshop and Lightroom have compensated for these effects for some time now, but M43 cameras are also providing solutions with a keystone adjustment feature built into the camera’s operating system.

 There is some contention about whether correction at the hardware level is better or worse than the software level.
 So it will depend on your needs and budget which direction you take.

 Tripods are Useful for Architecture Photography

-A lot of the Micro 43 cameras you come across will have powerful image stabilization built-in so you may not need a tripod in all but the lowest light.
+Many of the Micro 43 cameras you come across will have powerful image stabilization built-in, so you may not need a tripod in all but the lowest light.

-However, when using a tilt-shift lens, tripods can be incredibly useful for keeping your hands free to adjust the settings and shift.
+However, tripods can be handy for keeping your hands free to adjust the settings and shift when using a tilt-shift lens.

 Conclusion to M43 Architecture Photography